Vipulhere/Weather-App/README.md

 <hr/>
 <br/>

 This project was built using React, Redux, Chakra UI, CSS and Rest API.
-It is a web application and for running on your local environment you should follow these guidelines.